Toolshare

 The final solution was a mobile app that helps neighbors locate nearby tools with features such as a feed, search, camera for uploading photos, favorites, user account, reviews, scheduling and booking, messaging, specifications, tutorials, and terms & conditions.

-I started by researching other similar companies and found that Mooch, TradeMade, Lend Me It were the top three competitors.
-The top competitor was Lend Me It because they provided all the features.
+I found that Mooch, TradeMade, Lend Me It were the top three competitors with Lend Me It being top competitor because they provided all the features.

-I saw an opportunity to provide additional features as well, such as tutorials on how to properly use certain tools, allow users to upload before and after photos of their projects to share with the community, (which could create a sense of accomplishment and motivate others to finish their projects) .
+I saw an opportunity to provide additional features, such as tutorials, uploading before and after photos to share with the community which can create a sense of accomplishment and motivating others.

-I needed to understand who the consumer is …. that I will be designing for, who the target audience would be.
-By walking through the situation when Alex needed a tool and did not have one, this helped me understand his thought process and how Toolshare could provide an opportunity to help him locate a tool nearby.
+I needed to understand the consumer that I will be designing for, the target audience.
+Walking through Alex’s situation helped me understand his thought process.

 Student, 22